astillsjr/61040-portfolio/assignments/concept-design/exercise-1.md

 ## Question(s)

 1. The first invariant of the state is that the aggregation/count of each item in the registry (including after purchases are made), must always be a nonnegative integer.
-The second invariant is that

-The first invariant is is more important because...
-The purchase action is most affected by the invariant, and preserves it by requiring that each request has at least count before succeeding.
-This prevents the
+The second invariant is that the count of purchases made for each item should never exceed the number of items requested.
+The first invariant (non-negative item count) is more important because it directly impacts the ability to track the state of the registry in a consistent manner.
+A negative item count would break the entire tracking system, as the logic around available items depends on this invariant.The purchase action is most affected by this invariant.
+If the item count drops below zero during a purchase, it would lead to inconsistencies.
+This invariant is preserved by checking that the purchase count is never more than the available count of the item in the registry.

+2. The purchase action potentially violates the first invariant.
+If more items are purchased than the available count, this would result in negative numbers in the requests.
+This might happen if two users are purchasing the same item simultaneously or if there's a failure in concurrency management, it's possible for the count to drop below zero.

+3.